Launch the search

 Sample Proposed Search Timeline

-Intended for anyone involved in the search.
-These are sample dates to provide realistic allotted time frames for each phase of the search process.
-It is helpful to create the timeline early in the search process, so that the anticipated hire date is realistic and those involved in the search (committee, candidates, participants in on-site interviews) can plan in advance.
+For anyone involved in the search process, this timeline provides sample dates that offer realistic time frames for each phase of the search.
+Creating the timeline early helps ensure that the anticipated hire date is feasible and allows all participants (search committee members, candidates, and those involved in on-site interviews) to plan accordingly.

 May 1